Zackary Arthur: Career

 Arthur made his acting debut in 2014 playing Zack Novak in the Amazon Studios' comedy-drama series Transparent along with Jeffrey Tambor.

 Arthur played one of the lead roles, Sammy Sullivan, in the film The 5th Wave (2016), along with Chloë Grace Moretz and Nick Robinson, and directed by J Blakeson.
 He was one of hundreds of young actors who auditioned for the role.
 The film was released on January 22, 2016, by Columbia Pictures.

 He also played a role in the CBS comedy pilot The Half of It in 2015, and appeared in the Grey's Anatomy episode, "Trigger Happy".

 In 2017, he starred as Josh Ryan in the horror comedy film Mom and Dad.
-In 2021, he was cast in the television series Chucky as the show's main protagonist, Jake Wheeler.
+In 2021, he was cast in the first season of the television series Chucky as the show's main protagonist Jake Wheeler.

 The show was renewed for a second season and aired on October 5, 2022.
 In January 2023, the series was renewed for a third season, which premiered on October 4, 2023, and aired in two parts, with the second half coming on April 10, 2024.